tudat-team/tudat-space/docs/source/_src_user_guide/state_estimation/estimation_settings.rst

 (as :class:`~tudatpy.numerical_simulation.estimation.CovarianceAnalysisInput` member functions):

 * Constant weight for all observation, using the :meth:`~tudatpy.numerical_simulation.estimation.CovarianceAnalysisInput.set_constant_weight` function,
-* Constant weight for all observations of a given observation type, using the :meth:`~tudatpy.numerical_simulation.estimation.CovarianceAnalysisInput.set_constant_single_observable_weight` function, or the :func:`~tudatpy.numerical_simulation.estimation.CovarianceAnalysisInput.set_constant_single_observable_vector_weight` function for observables of size :math:`>1`, to for instance set different weights for right ascension and declination of an angular position observable
+* Constant weight for all observations of a given observation type, using the :meth:`~tudatpy.numerical_simulation.estimation.CovarianceAnalysisInput.set_constant_single_observable_weight` function, or the :meth:`~tudatpy.numerical_simulation.estimation.CovarianceAnalysisInput.set_constant_single_observable_vector_weight` function for observables of size :math:`>1`, to for instance set different weights for right ascension and declination of an angular position observable
-* Constant weight for all observations of a given observation type, with a given set of link ends, using the :meth:`~tudatpy.numerical_simulation.estimation.CovarianceAnalysisInput.set_constant_single_observable_and_link_end_weight` function, or the :func:`~tudatpy.numerical_simulation.estimation.CovarianceAnalysisInput.set_constant_single_observable_and_link_end_vector_weight` function for observables of size :math:`>1`
+* Constant weight for all observations of a given observation type, with a given set of link ends, using the :meth:`~tudatpy.numerical_simulation.estimation.CovarianceAnalysisInput.set_constant_single_observable_and_link_end_weight` function, or the :meth:`~tudatpy.numerical_simulation.estimation.CovarianceAnalysisInput.set_constant_single_observable_and_link_end_vector_weight` function for observables of size :math:`>1`
 * Manual definition of full weight vector for all observations of a given observation type with a given set of link ends, using the :meth:`~tudatpy.numerical_simulation.estimation.CovarianceAnalysisInput.set_total_single_observable_and_link_end_vector_weight` function,
-* Manual definition of the full weight vector for all observations using the :meth:`~tudatpy.numerical_simulation.estimation.CovarianceAnalysisInput.weight_matrix_diagonal` attribute,
+* Manual definition of the full weight vector for all observations using the :attr:`~tudatpy.numerical_simulation.estimation.CovarianceAnalysisInput.weight_matrix_diagonal` attribute,

 When using consider covariance (e.g. when consider parameters are defined in the :ref:`parameterSettings`), the consider parameter covariance matrix :math:`\mathbf{C}` is also provided to the :class:`~tudatpy.numerical_simulation.estimation.CovarianceAnalysisInput` constructor, and the